 After a two-year hiatus, the Produce for Better Health Foundation is thrilled to announce they will bring 20+ influential retail dietitians and foodservice leaders to its 2022 Retail & Foodservice Immersion Event, held alongside the International Fresh Produce Association’s Global Produce & Floral Show, taking place October 26-29, 2022 in Orlando, Florida.

-The Produce for Better Health Foundation is looking ahead to September to ensure its third annual National Fruits & Veggies Month celebration is poised for success.
+The Produce for Better Health Foundation (PBH) is setting its sights on September to commemorate its fourth annual National Fruits & Veggies Month (NFVM) celebration.

 The Produce For Better Health Foundation released its 2021 Annual Report showcasing the organization’s key accomplishments and results obtained throughout the year.